Flynn Downes: International career

 Downes was called up to the England under-19 team on 24 August 2017 for two friendly matches against Poland and Germany.
 He made his debut on 5 September against the latter, starting in a 3–1 defeat, in which he was substituted in the 60th minute.
 He was capped five times by England at under-19 level.
 Downes was named on standby for the England under-20 team on 9 November 2018 for a match against Germany.
 He was called into the squad three days later and earned his first cap as an 89th-minute substitute in a 2–0 victory the following week.

 Personal life

 He attended Brentwood School, Essex following in the footsteps of former Hammers midfielder Frank Lampard.
-Downes supports West Ham United, his family and friends all supporting the club.
+Downes supports West Ham United.
+His family also supports the club.